0

 With love and deep respect for you, your student, Igor Aleshin.

 On September 7, 2016, at 6:45 a.m., Igor Aleshin writes directly to Michael Laitman.
 The letter opens calmly: “Hello, dear Rav.”
-There is no challenge in it, no abuse, no blackmail.
+There is no challenge in it, no insult, no blackmail.
 It is the voice of someone who has been inside for a long time and still speaks to the leader as to a final authority.

 Four lines instead of an answer

-It matters to read this slowly.
-Laitman is not arguing with the disciple.
-He is doing something more useful for himself.
-He removes the subject of the conversation.
+Laitman is not arguing with the student.
+He turns the complaint back onto the person who wrote it.
 If you see lies, then the issue is not the lies.
 The issue is your vision, your inner instrument, your egoism.
-After a formula like that, there is nothing left to verify.
-No need to ask who lies, why they lie, or why the man has become an outcast.
+After a formula like that, there is nothing left to verify: no need to ask who lies, why they lie, or why the man has become an outcast.
+That collective conversion of doubt into obedience is explained in “The Creator Speaks Through the Teacher”.

 Why the Bcc matters